 The I&GN storage lake is shown in this 1920 Rogers map.

 Today that 1902 I&GN storage lake is called “Echo Lake.”
-The park around the lake was developed by the county in the 1970s.
+The park around the lake was developed by the county in the 1970s and now belongs to the city.
 Unlike nearby Katy Lake (a reservoir built for the Missouri-Kansas-Texas railroad), which was drained in 1959 to make way for Seminary South mall in 1962, Echo Lake lives on.
 Water from the lake flows into Sycamore Creek.

 The I&GN track still runs over the dam of Echo Lake and over the track of the Houston & Texas Central railroad.
 Today Fort Worth & Western leases the track from Union Pacific to reach Carter industrial park in Everman.